VerifiedXBlockchain/VerifiedX-Docs/docs/GUI/gui.md

 ### The Graphical User Interface

-Use the CLI on Windows or MacOS to interact with the network.
+Use the GUI on Windows or MacOS to interact with the network.

 ## Video Tutorial